Youth Ambassadors: Adapting the youth participatory model in Indonesia

 On October 2020, we disseminated a survey to Youth Ambassadors to receive their input on what training they needed.
 We provided a selection of topics related to the future of work that they can use to improve their business, such as copywriting and online marketing.

 The activities that are a part of this model are being adjusted to focus more on how the model can contribute to the income generating-activities of young people.
-There are also plans to increase the capacity for remote monitoring on the influencing and advocacy activities of Youth Ambassadors to respective government stakeholders.
-The Youth Ambassadors are also linked with Youth Hubs in targeted areas, which will help deliver information on related social and economic empowerment in the future.
+There are also plans to increase the capacity for remote monitoring on the influencing and advocacy activities of youth Ambassadors to respective government stakeholders.
+The youth ambassadors are also linked with the Youth Hubs in targeted areas, which will help deliver information on related social and economic empowerment in the future to youth directly.